-Asia's only marathon major draws elite runners, wacky racers and tens of thousands more
+Asia's only Abbott World Marathon Majors draws elite runners and tens of thousands of local runners

 First run in 2007, the Tokyo Marathon has become a Japanese phenomenon.
-It's the only marathon in the country that's both a mass participation race and draws elite runners from around the globe.
+It's one of the biggest marathons in the country, drawing elite runners from around the globe and local citizens.
 There are wheelchair races for men and women as well.

 Whether you're coming to run or to cheer the runners on, the atmosphere is electric.

 Getting to the race is easy from nearby train or subway stations.